Romain3Ch216/p3VAE/README.md

 [R. Thoreau, L. Risser, V. Achard, B. Berthelot and X. Briottet, "p3VAE: a physics-integrated generative model.
 Application to the semantic segmentation of optical remote sensing images", 2022.](https://arxiv.org/abs/2210.10418)

+A short version of this work has been accepted as a workshop paper at [Machine Learning for Remote Sensing, ICLR 2024](https://ml-for-rs.github.io/iclr2024/).

 Please cite this paper if you use the code in this repository as part of a published research project (see bibtex citation below).

 ## Setup